Merah Putih Bridge

 Construction began in 17 July 2011.
 Merah Putih Bridge cost the state budget (APBN) around Rp 779.2 billion (US 59.52 million dollar).
 The bridge was inaugurated by Indonesian President Joko Widodo on 4 April 2016.

 The bridge was meant to cut travel time between Pattimura Airport on Leihitu Peninsula, Central Maluku Regency in the north, and downtown Ambon City on Lei Timur Peninsula in the south.
 Previously, before the construction and completion of Merah Putih Bridge, distance of Pattimura International Airport to Ambon city center is 35 kilometers must be taken approximately for 60 minutes drive around the Bay of Ambon.
 The alternative is to use a ferry between the Rumah Tiga village (Poka) and Galela takes about 20 minutes, not including queuing time.

 Technical description

-Bay of Ambon is a narrow and deep bay than divide Ambon Island into two peninsulas; the larger Lei Hitu peninsula in the north and the Lei Timur peninsula in the south.
+Bay of Ambon is a narrow and deep bay that divide Ambon Island into two peninsulas; the larger Lei Hitu peninsula in the north and the Lei Timur peninsula in the south.
 Ambon Island region is a tectonic earthquake prone area.
 The length of the bridge is 1,140 meters which consist of three parts, the accessing bridge on Poka village side (north) spans 520 meters, the accessing bridge on Galala village side (south) spans 320 meters, the main bridge spans 300 meters.
 The main bridge is cable stayed bridge, with span between pylons measures 150 meters.